Home

 My second puberty - the period from when I first took hormones in 1994 (age 29) until I started to live full time as a woman at the end of 2000 - became ever more difficult.
 Working as a "man" I knew that my appearance was increasingly odd.

-Examples of just some of the many problems I faced pre-transition included:
+Examples of just some of the many problems I faced pre-transition when a man included:

 • How long could I grow my hair